Halloween 2023: Old School Television Options

 The Twilight Zone

-It's a Good life and It's Still a Good Life
+It's a Good Life and It's Still a Good Life.

-In 2003, Bill Mumy, who played the 6 year old boy, reprised his role as Anthony but now more evil as an adult and still keeping the town hostage with his power.
-However, his daughter (the actor's real life child, Liliana) also has the strange power.
+In 2003, Bill Mumy, who played the 6-year-old boy, reprised his role as Anthony, but now more evil as an adult and still keeping the town hostage with his power.
+However, his daughter (the actor's real-life child, Liliana) also has the strange power.

 The Grave

-After a notorious outlaw is gunned down by a town's citizens, he accuses the bounty hunter of failing to catch him due to cowardice on his death bed.
+After a notorious outlaw is gunned down by a town's citizens, he accuses the bounty hunter of failing to catch him due to cowardice on his deathbed.
 Furious at being called a coward, the bounty hunter agrees to take a bet... by going to the outlaw's grave.

 Teacher's Aide